Before You Start

 The rest of the Building Blocks pages will assist you in updating your previous housing element.

 Submit Draft to HCD for Review/Approval

 Once a jurisdiction has updated its housing element, it submits the draft to HCD.
-HCD has 60 days to review the draft and report its findings back to the jurisdiction.
+HCD has 90 days to review the first draft submittal within a planning period and 60 days to review the draft and report its findings back to the jurisdiction.

 Revise and Adopt (or Adopt without Changes)